 - 1. For an ADH decision, disqualify the person who has committed the IPV effective the first of the month following the date the person and the department are notified in writing of the ADH decision. - 2.
-For a court decision, a timely disqualification is within 45 days of the date of the written order unless the court specifically sets a different time frame. - 3.
-If a disqualification is not processed timely, disqualify the person for the remaining time of the penalty period.
-Do not disqualify a person once the disqualification period that should have been applied has expired.
-Establish an Administrative Error overpayment for the time period from the first day of the intended month of disqualification until the effective date of action.

-4. Once the disqualification period has been implemented, it continues uninterrupted regardless of the eligibility of the assistance unit.
+If there isn't an active food case; the client must be sent a notice advising them that the disqualification period will be deferred until the client reapplies for and is determined eligible for basic food. - 2.3.
+For a court decision, a timely disqualification is within 45 days of the date of the written order unless the court specifically sets a different time frame. - 3.4.
+If a disqualification is notisn't processed timely, disqualify the person for the remaining time of the penalty period.
+Do notDon't disqualify a person once the disqualification period that should have been applied has expired.
+Establish an Administrative Error overpayment for the time period from the first day of the intended month of disqualification until the effective date of action. - 4.5.
+Once the disqualification period has been implemented, it continues uninterrupted regardless of the eligibility of the assistance unit.

-EXAMPLE: A food assistance client is found to have committed an IPV and is disqualified under a court order dated January 20, 2011.
-The penalty time is from March 1, 2011 to February 28, 2012.
-The disqualification must be established by March 1, 2011 to be timely.
-The decision was delayed in the mail and not received by the department until February 28, 2011.
-Because of the ten day advance notice rule, we cannot implement the disqualification until April 1, 2011.
+EXAMPLE: A food assistance client is found to have committed an IPV and is disqualified under a court order dated January 20, 20112023.
+The penalty time is from March 1, 2011-2023 to February 298, 20122024.
+The disqualification must be established by March 1, 2011-2023 to be timely.
+The decision was delayed in the mail and not received by the department until February 28, 2012023.
+Because of the ten day advance notice rule, we cannot can't implement the disqualification until April 1, 2011.
 The worker will need to set up an administrative overpayment for the month of March.